geekblower/LoveBabbar-DSA/Lecture-013/README.md

 1.
     ```
     Write a program to find the first and last occurrence of an element in a sorted array.
+(Leetcode : Problem No 34)
     ```
 2.
     ```